Lesson 5: Old Testament Organization (Part 2)

 Key Verse: Malachi 4:1-2

 We made it.
 Let's recite the Minor Prophets in order together.
 (Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, Malachi)

 MAKING IT REAL (10 minutes)

 Okay, let’s try getting all 17 prophets in order.
 To make it easier, we’ll recite the 5 major prophets.
 Then we'll recite the 12 minor prophets in groups of four.

 Major: (Isaiah, Jeremiah, Lamentations, Ezekiel, Daniel)

 (Zephaniah, Haggai, Zechariah, Malachi)

 (repeat a couple times)

 Good job, guys!
 You’re going to get it.
-Next week we’ll take a quiz, and all I want you to be able to do is know how many major prophets there are and how many minor prophets there are, and tell me what they are in order.
+Next week we’ll take a quiz, and all I want you to know is how many major prophets there are and how many minor prophets there are.
+Tell me who they are in order.
 Just be happy I’m not making you spell them correctly!